Robert Lucas Jr.: Other contributions

 Lucas developed a theory of supply that suggests people can be tricked by unsystematic monetary policy; the Uzawa–Lucas model (with Hirofumi Uzawa) of human capital accumulation; and the "Lucas paradox", which considers why more capital does not flow from developed countries to developing countries.
 Lucas (1988) is a seminal contribution in the economic development and growth literature.
 Lucas and Paul Romer heralded the birth of endogenous growth theory and the resurgence of research on economic growth in the late 1980s and the 1990s.

 Lucas also contributed foundational contributions to behavioral economics, and provided the intellectual foundation for the understanding of deviations from the law of one price based on the irrationality of investors.

 In 2003, he stated, about five years before the Great Recession, that the "central problem of depression-prevention has been solved, for all practical purposes, and has in fact been solved for many decades."

 Lucas also proposed the Lucas Wedge which tries to show how much higher GDP would be in the presence of proper policy.

 Personal life

 Lucas married an undergraduate classmate from the University of Chicago, Rita Cohen.
 The couple had two sons, Stephen (born 1960) and Joseph (born 1966).

 Lucas and Cohen divorced in the 1980s.
 The divorce stipulation had a clause that entitled Cohen to half of his Nobel prize winnings if the prize were to be awarded before October 31, 1995, which ended up being the case.

-After his divorce from Cohen, Lucas married Nancy Stokey.
+After his painful divorce from Cohen, Lucas married Nancy Stokey.
 The couple collaborated on papers on growth theory, public finance, and monetary theory.

 Lucas died in Chicago on May 15, 2023, at the age of 85.